Edam Cheese vs Gruyère Cheese

 Edam's texture can be described as "rubber-textured to crystalline".
 Gruyère Cheese has a fat content of around 32-35% fat in dry matter, which translates to about 45-50% overall fat content. and a moisture content of none.
 Gruyère's texture can be described as "dense, moister".

-Edam Cheese has a sweet, milky, nutty, buttery flavor.
-Gruyère Cheese has a nutty, complex flavor.
+Edam Cheese has a sweet, milky, nutty, buttery taste.
+Gruyère Cheese has a nutty, complex taste.
 Gruyère's aroma can be described as "earthy, fruity, possibly barnyardy".

 Appearance and Aging